-Richardsons is another Stourbridge firm that not many people have heard of and another really good maker where there is no reference book, only bits and pieces buried amongst a load of other books.
+Richardsons is another Stourbridge firm that not many people have heard of, and another really good maker where there is no reference book.
+My only reference is bits and pieces buried amongst a load of other books.

 The book with the most information on Richardsons that I have is; British Glass 1800-1914 by Charles Hajdamach.
 Be warned though most of the wares shown are from the top of Victorian glass collectors scale of things.

 Description, References and Size

 This is a pair of shaft and globe decanters, with the bottom half if the body enveloped in stylised horizontal frosted leaves of irregular lengths.
 The stopper has been designed in an opposing manner with the same design but upside down.
 Circa.
 1850-70.

 This irregular leaf pattern is most usually attributed to Richardsons.
 I don't know where that attribution comes from but I am happy to go with it, particular as from what I have read Richardsons were pioneers of this acid etching technique.